Art Prize Jury 2025

 Artist

 Maryam Tafakory is an artist-filmmaker from Iran.
 Her textual and filmic collages bring together poetry, speculative nonfiction, and archival material.
-Tafakory is an alumni of Aesthetica, the 2017 and 2019 Emerging Prize, and the 2024 Aesthetica Main Prize Winner.
-She was also the 2024 recipient of the prestigious Film London Jarman Award.
+Tafakory is a multiple-time alumni of Aesthetica; the 2017 and 2019 Emerging Prize, and the 2024 Aesthetica Main Prize Winner.
+She was also the 2024 recipient of the Film London Jarman Award.

 Kay Watson